openforis/sepal-doc/docs/source/team/contribute.rst

 Page edit
 ^^^^^^^^^

-If you want to make modifications to an existing page of documentation because you've seen a typo or would like to improve an explanation, select the :code:`Edit on Github` button on the right side of the screen.
+If you would like to make modifications to an existing article in the documentation because you've seen a typo or would like to improve an explanation, select the :code:`Edit on GitHub` button in the pane on the right side of your browser window (if the button isn't available, use your browser's **Zoom out** function or open the pane using the hamburger button [the button in the upper-right corner with three lines]).

 .. figure:: ../_images/team/contribute/edit_page.png
     :alt: Edit page button

-    The **Edit page** button on the landing page.
+    The **Edit on GitHub** button on the landing page.

-When you are finished modifying the file in the GitHub editor, select :code:`propose change` at the bottom of the page.
-This will create a pull request (PR) that includes your modifications, which will be reviewed and evaluated by the SEPAL team before being published in the documentation.
+When you are finished modifying the file in the **GitHub editor**, select :code:`propose change` at the bottom of the page.

+This will create a **Pull request (PR)** that includes your modifications, which will be reviewed and evaluated by the SEPAL team before being published.

 .. figure:: ../_images/team/contribute/edit_github.png
     :alt: Edit a page directly in GitHub

-    Edit a page directly in GitHub
+    Edit a page directly in GitHub.

 .. tip::

-    To make sure that your modifications are well understood, change the title of the commit by completing the first field.
-For example, you could use "typo", "change image", "code-block error", etc. – anything that concisely describes your modifications (this name cannot be changed).
+    To ensure that your modifications are clear, change the title of the **Commit** by completing the first field (e.g. "typo", "change image", "code-block error") – anything that concisely describes your modifications (note that this name cannot be changed).

     .. figure:: ../_images/team/contribute/create_branch.png
         :alt: Create a branch

-        When correcting anything, create a branch.
+        When correcting anything, create a **Branch**.

-Once you've finished, a PR will automatically be created in the OpenForis repository.
-Remove all comments, as you're not making a real PR but an adjustment (normally the title will automatically be set with the name of your commit).
+Once you've finished, a **PR** will automatically be created in the OpenForis repository.
+Remove all comments, as you're not making a real **PR**, but an adjustment (normally the title will automatically be set with the name of your **Commit**).

 Select :code:`Create pull request`.

 .. figure:: ../_images/team/contribute/typo_pr.png
     :alt: typo pr

-    For minor modifications, create an automatic PR.
+    For minor modifications, create an **Automatic PR**.

 .. note::

-    Once your PR is accepted, you will be notified.
-Please consider deleting your branch.
+    Once your **PR** is accepted, you will be notified.
+Please consider deleting your **Branch**.

     .. figure:: ../_images/team/contribute/delete_branch.png
-        :alt: delete branch
+        :alt: Delete branch

-        Once the PR is accepted by the SEPAL team, delete the branch.
+        Once the **PR** is accepted by the SEPAL team, delete the **Branch**.

 Module edit
 ^^^^^^^^^^^

-If you find an error in a **Module** page, the edit button will not work, as the files are retrieved from each module repository.
-If the documentation is well written, their should be a link at the very bottom of the page to make modifications to the source file in the module repository following the same procedure mentioned above.
+If you find an error in a **Module** page, the edit button will not work, as the files are retrieved from each module's repository.
+Instead, their should be a link at the very bottom of the page to make modifications to the source file in the module repository following the same procedure mentioned above.

 Once you've finished, notify the SEPAL team, who will need to rebuild the documentation manually to retrieve the latest version of the file you modified.